OpenNewsLabs/field-guide-open-source-newsroom/docs/Chapter05-Documentation.md

 Code comments and sensible variable naming are often the best way to document for yourself.
 Every developer has at least once asked themselves, "What was I thinking?" when reading code they wrote in the past.
 Your future self will thank you for the time you put into adding comments to the code.

 In addition to explaining what, the best commit messages also explain *why*.
 They do not rely on your memory of the context or repeat what the code does without adding any additional information.
+Here's an example of code comments acting as documentation:

 ```
 // Bad comment